Stitch Path Optimization

 Adapt stroke direction

-You now already made sure, that you can see the path direction.
-When you select a path and run Path > Reverse, Inkscape will reverse the path and the stitching goes the other way around.
+, Inkscape will reverse the path and the stitching goes the other way around.
 You may need this function a lot.
 We recommend to set a shortcut key on it.
 In the customize section we describe, how that works.

 Params: adapt repeats

 When you need to start and end at the same spot of a stroke.
 You have several options to achieve it.
-In the params dialog, set the number for repeats to an odd number.
+In the params dialog, set the number for repeats to an even number.
 If you don’t want to do that (maybe because you have a bean stitch applied), duplicate the stroke and the direction of the copy.

 Auto-route running stitch / Redwork